DataDog/synthetics-test-automation-circleci-orb/README.md

             - build-image
 ```

-For additional options such as customizing the `batchTimeout` for your CircleCI pipelines, see [CI/CD Integrations Configuration][18].
-For another example pipeline that starts a local server and triggers Synthetic tests using the Continuous Testing Tunnel, see the [`advanced-example.yml` file][16].
+For additional options such as customizing the `batchTimeout` for your CircleCI pipelines, see [CI/CD Integrations Configuration][6].
+For another example pipeline that starts a local server and triggers Synthetic tests using the Continuous Testing tunnel, see the [`advanced-example.yml` file][8].

 ## Inputs

-To customize your workflow, you can set the following parameters in a [`run-tests.yml` file][14]:
+For more information on the available configuration, see the [`datadog-ci synthetics run-tests` documentation][1].

 | Name                      | Description                                                                                                                                                                                                                                                  |
 | ------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |